 7. Avoid Conventions

-Try to avoid staying near Disneyland during a convention or a conference as hotel rates spike when the convention center is hosting big events.
+Avoid staying near Disneyland during a convention or a conference, as hotel rates spike when the convention center is hosting big events.
 You can check the city calendar.

 8. Stay Offsite (Many Hotels Offer Free Breakfast)

-I recommend that if you are considering an offsite hotel, that it be one of the Good Neighbor Hotels near Disneyland which are conveniently located near the resort and meet strict Disney standards.
+If you are considering an offsite hotel, I recommend that it be one of the Good Neighbor Hotels near Disneyland which are conveniently located near the resort and meet strict Disney standards.

 9. Ditch the Car

-Don’t drive if you don’t need too.
-In most cases, you will not need a car at all during a Disneyland vacation.
-Renting a car and paying $25 per day or more for parking should only be done as an absolute necessity.
+Don’t drive if you don’t need to.
+In most cases, you will not need a car during a Disneyland vacation.
+Renting a car and paying for parking should only be done as an absolute necessity.

 Look for hotels that offer free park transportation and otherwise use rideshare apps like Uber or Lyft for the rest of your shorter transportation needs.
-To give you an idea, we take the train from San Diego to Disneyland and use Uber to get around if need be.
-Going carless also avoids hectic parking lots when you want to visit the parks or Downtown Disney.
+To give you an idea, we take the train from San Diego to Disneyland and use Uber to get around if necessary.
+Going carless also avoids hectic parking lots when visiting the parks or Downtown Disney.

 10. Use Food Delivery Apps